-If you or your party does not comply with either set of Terms and Conditions, British Naturism (BN) may terminate your membership and/or prohibit future entry to BN events and you may be asked to leave the festival immediately, without any refund.
+If you or your party does not comply with either set of Terms and Conditions, the Nudefest Management Team may ask you to leave the festival immediately, without any refund, and/or prohibit future entry to BN (British Naturism) events and could request BN terminate your membership.

-1.1 The use of threatening behaviour and/or foul and abusive language will not be tolerated and will result in the offender being asked to leave the festival by a member of the British Naturism Executive Committee (EC) and/or the Management Team.
+1.1 The use of threatening behavior and/or foul and abusive language will not be tolerated and will result in the offender being asked to leave the festival by a member of the Nudefest Management Team and/or Thorney Lakes Staff.
 BN reserves the right to refuse or terminate admission, without refund, to anyone who does not adhere to expected customary codes of conduct for attendance at naturist events.

 1.3 Do not walk, drive, or cycle off the site naked.
 Anyone attending Nudefest is not to be naked outside of the camp sites’ boundaries (unless 1.4 applies).
 Anyone asked to leave under these circumstances will not be allowed to attend any future Nudefest event and will not be eligible for any refund.

-1.4 Nudefest will occasionally organize walks in the area of the festival, which will be programmed and led by a member of the Nudefest Management Team or an EC member.
+1.4 Nudefest will occasionally organize walks in the area of the festival, which will be programmed and led by a member of the Nudefest Management Team or an appointed walk leader.
 Parts of these walks may be nominated as clothes optional but this will be at the discretion of the organizer and advertised as such when applicable.